-The Wenonah Lions Club program coordinator, Jonathan Funk (Frank & Calie Magin's son-in-law) asked me if I could address their meeting on February 26th and talk about Wenonah Historical the Society.
-I gave a brief overview of the 1982 formation and mission statement of our organization as well as of recent examples presentations at our monthly meetings.
-Richard Dilks accompanied me and gave an abbreviated, but very interesting, reprise of what was here just prior to 1871 at the inception of Wenonah.
+The Wenonah Lions Club program coordinator, Jonathan Funk (Frank & Calie Magin's son-in-law) asked me if I could address their meeting on February 26th and talk about the Wenonah Historical Society.
+I gave a brief overview of the 1982 formation and mission statement of our organization as well as examples of recent presentations at our monthly Richard meetings.
+Dilks accompanied me and gave an abbreviated, but very interesting, reprise of what was here just prior to 1871 at the inception of Wenonah.